tmug/defunct-sunainapai.in-jekyll/_posts/2015-06-29-pondicherry-trip-2014.md

 After a few hours at Pondicherry Beach and dinner at Le Club, we took a night bus back to Bangalore.
 Pondicherry makes a perfect getaway from Bangalore for a long weekend.
-We look forward to visit Pondicherry again sometime.
+We look forward to visiting Pondicherry again sometime.

 <figure id="one-up">
     <a href="{{site.url}}/img/pondicherry-trip-2014/pondicherry-beach.jpg"